valory-xyz/open-autonomy/docs/async_behaviour.md

     The content of this section is subject to change.
 Some parts might soon become obsolete (especially the API documentation).

+!!!note

+    At the time this document was written, the `aea` Python pacakge used was at version `1.0.1`.
+For later releases, some content of this section may not be relevant anymore.

 The `AsyncBehaviour` class, introduced in the `valory/abstract_round_abci` skill, is a mixin class that allows the AEA developer to use asynchronous programming patterns in a `Behaviour` implementation.